Men’s Health Timeline

 Wait, you do have a doctor, right?

-On the contrary, well-patient visits are critical to a healthy life, mostly because they are a chance to catch health issues early.
+Many providers have found that the majority of men don’t see a physician until they get sick or have some significant problem in their 40s, 50s or 60s.
+But well-patient visits are critical to a healthy life, mostly because they are a chance to catch health issues early.

 For example, discovering hypertension in your 30s or 40s might allow your doctor to intervene and decrease the chances of sudden death or cardiac issues later.